cleanlab/cleanlab/docs/source/index.rst

    cl = CleanLearning(clf=LogisticRegression())  # any sklearn-compatible classifier
    cl.fit(X=train_data, labels=labels)

-   # Estimate the predictions you would have gotten if you trained with error-free labels.
+   # Estimate the predictions you would have gotten if you trained without mislabeled data.
    predictions = cl.predict(test_data)